 Despite its many problems, in a world where the number of scientific publications published per year is over 2.5 million (extrapolating from a 2015 report ) and the total global scientific output doubles every 9 years or so , peer review remains the most effective guard we have against bad science .
 Insofar as it preserves some space for expertise and prevents both absolute relativism and a sort of scholarly oligarchy, peer review is also an important means for navigating the relationship between research and society .

 Tying in with this, there is a serious quality control problem with moving from a subscription-based to an author-pays (Gold) OA model.
 In a subscription-based model, the onus is on the journal to publish material that will acquire subscribers willing to pay for access to that material, creating at least a minimal push for quality.
 A fully Gold OA framework can operate in two ways.
 One is to generate revenue for the journal by publishing as many papers as possible.
 The consequences of this can be drastic.
-For example, the full editorial board of the journal Nutrients (published by MDPI), has recently resigned after allegedly being pushed to publish mediocre papers , presumably to hit journal publishing – and, in an author-pays arrangement, financial – targets.
+For example, [“all 10 senior editors”, or “twenty out of the 96 board members”, the previous statement was corrected following a demand by MDPI CEO Franck Vazquez, -LS] of the journal Nutrients (published by MDPI), has recently resigned after allegedly being pushed to publish mediocre papers , presumably to hit journal publishing – and, in an author-pays arrangement, financial – targets.
 A similar problem occurred when Frontiers sacked 31 editors of the journals Frontiers in Medicine and Frontiers in Cardiovascular medicine, due to the editors raising concerns about publishing practices, which were described as being “designed to maximize the company’s profits, not the quality of the papers, and that this could harm patients” .

 The other approach is to be selective, and create a desirable venue that the researchers strive to publish their best research in.
 At this point, the publisher can effectively set the price to publish there, which can either be the much higher costs associated with selective publishing in general, or even higher costs as a “quality premium” for being able to publish in a selective journal.
 This then creates the cost trap that severely restricts publishing options to researchers, based on the size of their research budget or the size of their institution or funders’ publishing budget.